SudSharma/DataStructuresInSwift/README.md

 </p>
 </details>

-<details><summary>Bubble Sort</summary>
+### Bubble Sort
+<details><summary>Details</summary>
 <p>

-#### One of the simplest sorts is the bubble sort, which repeatedly compares adjacent values and swaps them, if needed, to perform the sort.
+One of the simplest sorts is the bubble sort, which repeatedly compares adjacent values and swaps them, if needed, to perform the sort.
 The larger values in the set will therefore "bubble up" to the end of the collection.

 | Operation | Time Complexity(Average Case) | Time Complexity(Worst Case) |
 | :---: | :---: | :---: |